+Bidirectional

-• Bidirectional: The NAT does not keep the binding active indefinitely, and normally removes the binding if there are no further packets that use the binding within a certain time period.
-However, there are variations in the classification of packets that the NAT considers as packets that reset the timer.
-In the case of bidirectional binding timer refresh, packets from either the local hosts or an external host that uses the NAT binding cause the NAT binding expiration time to be reset.
+The NAT will not keep the binding active indefinitely, and will normally remove the binding if there are no further packets that use the binding within a certain time period.
+However there are variations in the classification of packets that the NAT will consider as packets that reset the timer.
+In a bidirectional binding timer refresh packets from either the local hosts or an external host that uses the NAT binding case the NAT binding expiration time to be reset.